dafny-lang/dafny/docs/HowToFAQ/index.md

 - ["Are there functional alternatives to resursive calls that are more efficient or use less stack space?"] - TODO
 - ["How do I read a file as a string?"](FAQReadFile)
 - ["I can prove `!("a" <= "b")` but not `!("a" < "b")`.
 Why is that?]
 TODO
+- ["Can I ask dafny to not check termination of a function?"]
+TODO _ 5/27/2022
+- ["What does {:termination false} do on trait?
+It looks like it is required if I want to extends traits from other modules."] - TODO 6/20/2022
+- TODO Refinement - 6/24/2022, 6/30/2022
+- ["How do I make the dafny termination checker happy with this pattern of mutual recursion?"] - TODO 6/24/2022
+- ["What is the easiest way to prove that a class instance is not an instance iof a trait?"] - TODO 6/24/2022
+- ["is there a nice way to turn a set into a seq?"] - TODO 6/29/2022
+- ["What is the difference between `modifies this`, `modifies this.x`, and `modifies this\`x`?] - TODO - 7/8/2022
+- ["How do I declare a default value for a parameter of a method or function?"] - TODO
+- ["I just realized that a function I was compiling had a type-error inside a match case  Instead of giving a compile error I was getting a redundant clause warning for the second case.
+What is the reason for this?"] - TODO 7/15/2022
+- ["Is there a way I can pass a variable with a generic type to a method with a concrete type?"] - TODO 7/15/2022
+- ["How can ghost values call methods with side effects?"] - TODO 7/27/2022

 ## Dafny Infrastructure